What is Yoga

 What to expect.

-At The Thornbury Clinic we believe that Yoga should be instructed in an intimate environment where the instructor has the time to go round to every individual in the class.
+At The Thornbury Clinic we believe that Yoga should be instructed in an intimate environment where the instructor has the time to give bespoke instructions to individuals.
 This enables the instructor to offer feedback, corrections and slight tweaks to the programme to tailor to your individual needs.
-Due to this you will find our classes have a maximum of 4 people in a class and are all taught in a specialist Pilates, Yoga and physiotherapy rehab studio.
+Due to this we offer 121 yoga sessions with our experienced Senior Physiotherapist and Yoga Teacher in our Yoga and physiotherapy rehab studio.

 What techniques will be used?

 Yoga sessions are mat-based in a intimate relaxing environment.
-The small class sizes at The Thornbury Clinic, allow exercises to be tailored to your individual needs.
-With only 4 people in a class you are guaranteed hands on correction as well as a relaxed and personal environment to practise in.
+The 121 sessions at The Thornbury Clinic, allow exercises to be tailored to your individual needs.
+With a full hour with your instructor you are guaranteed hands on correction as well as a relaxed and personal environment to practise in.
 It can be easy to perform the exercises incorrectly, which is why it is important to have an attentive, knowledgeable teacher to ensure correct form.
 Sarah recently travelled to India to complete her advanced yoga training along with learning techniques that can help rehabilitate both the body and mind.

 What are the benefits of Yoga?